melaniebrgr/learning-computer-science/04-rust/02-ownership.md

 Each value in Rust has an owner.
 There can only be one owner at a time.
+One Lord of the Ring.
 When the owner goes out of scope, the value will be dropped.
-A scope is the range within a program for which a value is valid
+A scope is the range within a program for which a value is valid.

-## Stack vs. heap
+## Stack and heap

-In an executing program data can be placed on the stack or heap.
+In an executing program, data can be placed on the stack or heap, i.e. there is stack data and heap data.
+Values with a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+Stack facts:
+- All data stored on the stack must have a known, fixed size.
 - Data is pushed or popped off the FIFO stack.
-All data stored on the stack must have a known, fixed size.
+- Accessing data in the stack is faster than the heap because you have don't have to follow a pointer to get there or jump around in memory.
-- Data is allocated to the heap and a pointer is returned and pushed onto the stack.
+- pointer is pushed onto the stack when data is allocated to the heap.
 The memory allocator must return a pointer to the address a.k.a. a big enough empty spot on the heap.
-- Accessing data in the stack is faster than the heap because you have don't have to follow a pointer to get there or jump around in memory.

-## String example

-In the case of a string literal, since the contents are known at compile time it is hardcoded right into the final executable.
+In the case of a string literal, since the contents are known at compile time the text is hardcoded right into the final executable.
-With the String type, an amount of memory needs to be allocated on the heap, in order to support a mutable, growable piece of text.
+On the other hand with a String type, an amount of memory needs to be allocated on the heap, in order to support a mutable, growable piece of text.
-The memory needs to be requested from the allocator and returned when it no longer used during program run time.
+The memory needs to be requested from the allocator and returned when it no longer in use.

-When an argument is passed to a function and it's not explicitly returned, you can't use the original variable anymore, this is called "moving" a variable.
-Memory is automatically returned once the variable that owns it goes out of scope by calling a function `drop`.
+Once the variable that owns the data goes out of scope, memory is automatically returned during program execution.
-Deallocating resources at the end of an item’s lifetime is sometimes called Resource Acquisition Is Initialization (RAII).
+Deallocating resources at the end of an item’s lifetime is called Resource Acquisition Is Initialization (RAII).

+## Move

+You’ve probably heard the terms shallow copy and deep copy.
+The concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
+But because Rust also invalidates the first variable, instead of being called a shallow copy, it’s known as a move.
+Assigning a variable allocated to the heap to a new variable invalidates the first and is called "moving" a variable.
+An argument passed to a function without explicitly returning it is called "moving" a variable.

 ```rust
 fn write_string(text: String) {